-Vince Lattanzio joined NBC10 in March 2008 as a Digital Content Producer.
-In his current role, he serves as a general assignment reporter and Dayside Journalism Lead for NBC10.com and related digital properties.
+Vince Lattanzio joined NBC10 in March 2008 and serves as a general assignment reporter and Dayside Journalism Lead for NBC10.com and related digital properties.

 Lattanzio played an integral role in the station’s coverage of Hurricane Irene and Superstorm Sandy.
 He spent 22 consecutive hours on the air reporting on social media use during the storms.
 He has reported live from the Consumer Electronics Show in Las Vegas, shared emotional reaction to the deaths of four young children killed in a massive fire in Southwest Philadelphia and gone one-on-one with Philadelphia's new fire commissioner, among many other stories.

 He produced the station's first cross-platform long-form project: Protecting Innocence: The Untold Fight Against Child Predators.
 Lattanzio was granted exclusive and unprecedented access to Homeland Security Investigations' Child Exploitation Unit and chronicled their battle to catch the worst pedophiles operating online in the Philadelphia-area.

 Lattanzio earned two EMMY Awards including an EMMY for Best Team Coverage, along with several other members of the NBC10 News team, for coverage of the deadly 2011 PGW gas explosion in the Tacony section of Philadelphia.

 Lattanzio is a 2003 graduate of Roman Catholic High School and holds a degree in Digital Design from Philadelphia University.
 He was raised in South Philadelphia before relocating to Washington Township, New Jersey.
 He currently lives in Philadelphia with his husband Joshua.